Preserving Our Underwater Meadows: Making a Difference

 Palm Beach International Boat Show Gives Back Supporting Seagrass Conservation

-Thanks to the funding from Palm Beach International Boat Show Gives Back, we are pleased to offer an environmentally focused volunteer experience for your team, employees or community group interested in participating in a seagrass restoration project.
-Individuals receptive to learning about the benefits, and the need, for restoration of sea grass to the local natural environment are appreciated and valued.
+Thanks to the funding from the Palm Beach International Boat Show Gives Back, we are pleased to offer environmentally focused volunteer experiences for your team, employees, or community group interested in participating in a seagrass restoration project.
+Individuals receptive to learning about the benefits and the great need to restore seagrass to the local natural environment are appreciated and valued

-Sea grass is the bellwether of health for the Lake Worth Lagoon, and we are passionate about keeping our intracoastal waterways pristine and healthy.
-Seagrass is often referred to as the lungs of the ocean as it is a vital component to our eco system.
-Seagrasses, which flourish in shallow water, are the bedrock of coastal marine life.
-They filter pollutants, act as a nursery to marine life and offer manatees and sea turtles their main food source.
+Seagrass is the bellwether of health for the Lake Worth Lagoon, and we are passionate about keeping our Intracoastal waterways pristine and healthy.
+Seagrass is often called the ”lungs of the ocean,” as it is a vital component of our ecosystem.
+Seagrasses flourish in shallow water and are the bedrock of coastal marine life.
+They filter pollutants, provide a nursery to aquatic life, and offer manatees and sea turtles their primary food source.

-Additionally, participants will have the opportunity to view the sea grass tanks and seagrass nursery (currently under construction) and receive an overview of the welfare of the water in the Lake Worth Lagoon.
+Additionally, participants can view the seagrass tanks and nursery, and receive an overview of the Lake Worth Lagoon’s water quality and welfare.

 The health of our estuaries reflects the health of marine life populating the waterways.
-Of course, we have an affinity for the Manatees, but all marine animals benefit from healthy water, rich in oxygen, minerals with a robust food chain to support life at many levels.
+Of course, we have an affinity for the manatees.
+Still, all marine animals benefit from healthy water rich in oxygen and minerals, as well as a robust food chain that supports life at many levels.